 Toy Storage Space Ideas: Smart Storage

-Marie Kondo for inspiration!
+Look to Marie Kondo for inspiration!
 The author and Netflix star is famous for tidying up the messiest of houses - her technique ensures that everything has its own place.
-So follow the trend and spark some joy!
+So follow the trend and spark some joy.

 Kondo suggests sorting anything, from toys to clothes, into separate containers.
 You can use anything from shoeboxes to Tupperware, from baskets to stackable crates.
 Use household items such as shoe racks: hang it on a wall or the back of the door and store your kid's toys in it.
 Clear shoe pockets are useful; you and your kids can see exactly what's in them.

 Accessibility is another important consideration when it comes to bedroom storage ideas.
 Store your kid's toys low down in trunks, drawers, boxes, or other small storage units so that everything is in reach to play with.
 It also means that they can tidy up themselves (or at least help you to tidy up)!

 Kids Small Room Ideas: Lookup